Introducing Cypress Accessibility

 We built Cypress Accessibility to help teams measure and improve the accessibility of their applications by adding highly effective, zero-effort accessibility checks to the Cypress Cloud platform.
 To do this, we automatically generate rich, interactive accessibility reports based entirely on existing tests being recorded to Cypress Cloud.
 This requires no setup or configuration, so it can be adopted instantly at any time, and it avoids many of the traditional compromises you might be used to when it comes to accessibility automation, such as tolerating performance issues or flaky tests.

-In this blog post, we’ll discuss why accessibility is crucial, what makes accessibility test automation effective, and how Cypress Accessibility – currently available through our Early Access Program – can support your accessibility goals.
+In this blog post, we’ll discuss why accessibility is crucial, what makes accessibility test automation effective, and how Cypress Accessibility can support your accessibility goals.

 The Significance of Accessibility